xfy0032/PCSS-Gobi-3D/README.md

 - **Diverse Terrain:** Covers the typical terrains in the Gobi Desert, including rocky areas, sandy patches, and vegetative regions.
 - **High-Quality Data:** Utilizes high-resolution LiDAR technology to capture detailed 3D representations of the environment.
 - **Semantic Annotations:** Each point cloud is meticulously annotated with semantic labels, supporting supervised learning approaches.
-- **Off-Road Focus:** Specifically curated for research on off-road environment, bridging the gap between urban and off-road scenes understanding.
+- **Off-Road Focus:** Specifically curated for research on the off-road environment, bridging the gap between urban and off-road scene understanding.

 ### Usage